Mathoura – Picnic Point

 Explore the Backroads Trail and Long Paddock Touring Route

-Spring is the ideal time to hit the road and explore the Backroads Trail and Long Paddock Touring Route.
-Travel through landscapes rich in history, culture, and fresh seasonal produce.
-Discover farmgate stalls, garden cafés, and hidden gems — each offering a unique story and a taste of River Country in bloom.
+Summer is ideal for a leisurely drive along the Backroads Trail and the Long Paddock Touring Route.
+Journey through landscapes rich in history, culture, and wide-open scenery.
+Discover farmgate stalls, outdoor cafés, historic sites, and unique local experiences — each offering a taste of River Country’s charm.

 Mathoura Attractions